-You probably already know how hard it is to find a dressy Swiss watch with its overall military styling elegantly combining slim case and refined elements of the dial.
-Well, if you are operating within $3000-$5000 niche (and above) you are probably golden: there are dozens of models that will suit most exquisite tastes.
+You probably already know how hard it is to find a dressy Swiss watch with its overall military styling elegantly combining a slim case and refined elements of the dial.
+Well, if you are operating within the $3000-$5000 niche (and above) you are probably golden: there are dozens of models that will suit the most exquisite tastes.
 But make a step or two below the dreaded $1000 line and you are in a world of pain.

 Photos: Victorinox Swiss Army

 Victorinox Swiss Army Alliance Chronograph (ref.
 241478) specification